Concordat of Worms: Aftermath

 The first invocation of the concordat was not in the empire, as it turned out, but by Henry I of England the following year.
 Following a long-running dispute between Canterbury and York which ended up in the Papal court, Joseph Huffman argues that it would have been controversial for the Pope "to justify one set of concessions in Germany and another in England".
 The concordat ended once and for all the "Imperial church system of the Ottonians and Salians".
 The First Lateran Council was convoked to confirm the Concordat of Worms.
-The council was most representative with nearly 300 bishops and 600 abbots from every part of Catholic Europe being present.
+The council was more representative with nearly 300 bishops and 600 abbots from every part of Catholic Europe being present.
 It convened on March 18, 1123.
 One of its primary concerns was to emphasise the independence of diocesan clergy, and to do so it forbade monks to leave their monasteries to provide pastoral care, which would in future be the sole preserve of the diocese.
 In ratifying the Concordat, the Council confirmed that in future bishops would be elected by their clergy, although, also per the Concordat, the Emperor could refuse the homage of German bishops.

 Decrees were passed directed against simony, concubinage among the clergy, church robbers, and forgers of Church documents; the council also reaffirmed indulgences for Crusaders.
 These, argues C. Colt Anderson "established important precedents in canon law restricting the influence of the laity and the monks".
 While this led to a busy period of reform, it was important for those advocating reform not to allow themselves to be confused with the myriad heretical sects and schismatics who were making similar criticisms.

 The Concordat was the last major achievement for Emperor Henry, as he died in 1125; an attempted invasion of France came to nothing in 1124 in the face of "determined opposition".
 Fuhrmann comments that, as Henry had shown in his life "even less interest in new currents of thought and feeling than his father", he probably did not understand the significance of the events he had lived through.
 The peace only lasted until his death; when Imperial Electors met to choose his successor, reformists took the opportunity to attack the imperial gains of Worms on the grounds that they had been granted to him personally rather than Emperors generally.
 However, later emperors, such as Frederick I and Henry VI, continued to wield as much, if intangible, power as their predecessors in episcopal elections, and to a greater degree than that allowed them by Calixtus' charter.
 Successive emperors found the Concordat sufficiently favourable that it remained almost unaltered until the empire was dissolved by Francis II in 1806 on account of Napoleon.
 Popes, likewise, were able to use the powers codified to them in the Concordat their advantage in future internal disputes with their cardinals.